codesport/admin-panel/README.md

 *index.css:* Global stylesheet.

 *index.js:*  Application entry point.
 Renders App.js to an arbitrary id (default is id 'root') in public/index.html.
 Update to import App from './components/App' .
- Here is the code in index.js that renders the App component into `<div id=root>` of index.html:
+ Here is the code in index.js that renders the App component within the `<div id=root>` of index.html:
 ```JSX
    ReactDOM.render(
     <App />,